hurtfulclub/thm_writeups/Relevant.md

 - use JuicyPotato or PrintSpoofer to escalate
 - Upload [PrintSpoofer](https://github.com/itm4n/PrintSpoofer) and run as instructed
 - whoami -->

+## Difficulties/Lessons Learned
+---
+- Main difficulty on this room was the long enum time for subdirectories and the system constantly freezing
+- learning about PrintSpoofer and User Priv in Windows

 ## Walkthrough
 ---
 Let's first begin by enumerating the machine with nmap.
 We will run nmap with